 The war on drugs is a massive misuse of police power.
 It will suppress drug use only so long as its ultraviolence is maintained.
 That underlying causes of drug addiction — mental health, poverty, drug cartels and trade routes — will not be addressed.

 Most of all, pushing out America and bringing in China and/or Russia only benefits Duterte himself.
 The military has to retrain with new gear; Filipino citizens have to endure rocky relations that might affect consular support for the millions of them who live and work in the United States.
 And a Muslim rebellion only stands to help, not harm, the Islamic State, creating the anarchy it thrives in.

 It’s one thing to play great powers off one another; it’s another to ditch one entirely for personal power.
 The track record of such ploys isn’t great.

 Duterte hopes to repeat history, but he is no Ferdinand Marcos.
 Playing the same song twice is not going to work for him.

-This article originally appeared at Geopolitics Made Super, May 25, 2017.
+This story first appeared at Geopolitics Made Super, May 25, 2017.